 But in a market as saturated as pedals, it takes more than desire to stand out and compete.
-So how does Jordan do it?
+How does Jordan do it?
 By putting his passion into his work.

 “The work I’m most proud of, and that I’d say were my biggest challenges, have been some of the wild dual pedals I’ve put together.
 Trying to plan for and stuff two circuits worth of mods and goodies into a single box while keeping the controls uniform and managing power and space requirements isn’t very easy.
-They’re truly unique and definitely become conversation starters for their owners.
+One custom double I made had over ten controls.
+I’ll tell you, when I completed that build and I was elated.
+My pedals are truly unique and definitely become conversation starters for their owners.